Are you trying to learn something new and looking for ways to learn it faster?

 What's the reason BEHIND that reason that you tell people?

-What’s the real driver if you dig deeper that would get you out of bed every morning and raring to go?
-It's important to get clear on this.
-A lack of deeper meaning causes people to give up early.
+What’s the real reason when you dig deeper that would get you out of bed every morning and raring to go?
+It's important to get clear on this, as a lack of deeper motivation causes people to give up early.

 You don’t need to let everything fail to succeed.
 You just need the right level of emotional motivation and connection so that you stick to this goal.